-As seen in the image above, when the RGB primaries are projected on a white screen, an curious thing happens: the secondary colors produced by the projection are cyan, magenta and yellow.
-And, interestingly, these are exactly the three primary colors4 of the subtractive color model.
-That is, the CMY of the CMYK Pantone chart (K being black) used in commercial printing processes.
-CMY are the primary colors of inkjet and process printing, built on the foundations of color science outlined by James Clerk Maxwell in 1861.
-And as graphic designers know, CMY is a much better arbiter of true color mixing than the traditional primary colors of red, blue and yellow.
+When the RGB primaries are projected on a white screen, a curious thing happens: the secondary colors produced by the projection are cyan, magenta and yellow.
+And, interestingly, these are exactly the three primary colors of the subtractive color model.5 Thanks to the work of James Clerk Maxwell, we know that CMY is a much better arbiter of true color mixing than the primary colors of red, blue and yellow of the traditional color wheel.
 CMY produces more accurate and predictable color mixing results with inks on white paper.

-Therefore, our more contemporary visual color wheel could have a foundation in this overlap.
-A new color wheel can be constructed from this resultant pattern of the two models combined, with each primary taking its place on an equidistant spot on the wheel.
-And, to complete the circuit, the secondary colors are created by the visual mixing of the six primary colors, in equal proportion, filling in the remaining six spaces of a 12-slice pie.
+So our contemporary visual color wheel could have a foundation in this overlap.
+Magenta can be the elusive “unified field” that reconciles the two paradigms of color and wavelength, the additive and subtractive.
+This new color wheel can be constructed from this resultant pattern of the two models combined, with each primary taking its place on an equidistant spot on the wheel and, to complete the circuit, the secondary colors that are created by the visual mixing of the six primary colors, in equal proportion, then fills in the remaining six spaces of a 12-slice pie.

-The 12-color CMY/RGB color wheel (and its correlating grid) represents a valid visual model of color for the purposes of studying hue, value and balance.
-It also improves upon the traditional artists’ color wheel in terms of visual color complements.
+The CMY/RGB color wheel (and its correlating grid) represents a good visual model of color for the purposes of studying hue, value and balance of pure theoretical color — at least, color as represented in the transmissive light arena, the additive model.
+I’d say it also improves upon the traditional artist’s color wheel in terms of visual color complements.

 Last updated December 14, 2015